PalFed/2-Factorial/readme.md

 You will need a place where a logged in user can save their 2 Factorial secret for your site.

 You can then make a call to a page that requires 2FA via 2 Factorial and authorize the user/device for the session, or you can authorize the user on chosen (or all) page loads.

 Authorization is very simple.
-There will be two headers in page requests that give you a hash and a salt.
+There will be a new header in page requests that give you the one time password generated as per [RFC 6238](https://tools.ietf.org/html/rfc6238) (TOTP algorithm).

-You simply sha-256 hash the salt concatenated with the secret that the user saved and check that it matches the hash.
-If it does the user is authorized.
-If it does not, or there is no header, the user is not authorized.
+You use a TOTP implementation for your server side programming language that checks that the password is valid with the known secret.

 Due to the unreliable nature of both and people, if a user is not authorized, you should provide a route to authentication via further means that require human interaction, e.g. an email with a link, or an SMS.
 This will also